SeanChenU/Swift_Codebase/Readme.md

 * FoundationExtensions: Multiple categories for Foundation classes.
 * UIKitExtensions: Multiple categories for UIKit classes.
 * CountDownTimer: Use count down in few lines of codes.
+* TextFieldAction: Enable dismissing keyboard when tapping background view for UITextField in single line of code.
+* TextViewAction: Enable dismissing keyboard when tapping background view for UITextView in single line of code.

 ### PhotoMaster ###